 ABOUT US

-The team at Airag Aviation Services have long been serving many clients from private owners to large charter operators, based all around Australia.
+The team at Airag Aviation Services has proudly served a diverse range of clients, from private aircraft owners to large charter operators across Australia.

-With a solid and expansive background in various types of aircraft, our well experienced engineers and fully equipped workshop can carry out maintenance efficiently and effectively, minimizing downtimes for owners and operators.
+With extensive experience in maintaining various types of aircraft, our skilled engineers and fully equipped workshop ensure efficient and effective maintenance, minimising downtime for owners and operators.

 OUR HISTORY

-Importing the De Havilland DHC-2 Beaver aircraft from the De Havilland factory in Canada, to be employed in aerial agriculture operations, Tom was the world’s largest civil operator of the Beaver, the fleet being second only to the U.S. Air Force.
-The Beaver has become a heritage and an icon of the company to date.
-Aerial Agriculture through various subsidiaries expanded to Victoria and South Australia and at its peak was one of the largest aerial agriculture companies in the world at one point operating 75 aircraft in all forms of general aviation, maintaining its own fleet.
+He also imported the De Havilland DHC-2 Beaver aircraft from Canada, becoming the world’s largest civil operator of the Beaver, second only to the U.S. Air Force.
+The Beaver remains an iconic symbol of the company.
+At its peak, Aerial Agriculture operated 75 aircraft and became one of the largest aerial agriculture companies globally.

 TODAY